F5Networks/f5-cloud-failover-extension/docs/userguide/installation.rst

 ------------------------
 The first task is to download the latest RPM file.
 Go to the |github|, and download the latest (highest numbered) RPM file.

-..
-NOTE:: During beta release the RPM is available on |artifactory|.

 Verifying the integrity of the Cloud Failover RPM package